retrosnob/retrosnob.github.io/pythonbook.md

 ```
 **Notes:**
 1. {:\<align\>\<sign\>\<width\>\<.precision\>\<type\>}
 2. You HAVE to put the colon (:) in first.
+If you don't you will get a KeyError, so if you see a KeyError, you know what the problem is.
 3.

 # Grouping lots a variables together with lists